tkiat/my-writings-public/blog/software-dev/tools/shell-limit-md-cols.md

 This is a pretty contrived example but it can happen nevertheless.
 Anyway, people usually don't write a complex HTML tag in a simple markdown post so this solution should be generally good enough.

-The -r option at the end is to reformat the output so we get only what is important: file name and line number, without the file content.
+The -r option at the end is to reformat the output so we get only what is important: file name and line number without the file content.

 ## What are Still Missing?

-Markdown has many other syntaxes like bold, italic, etc. and it is best to filter those out also.
-But those are more trivial compared to Markdown links and HTML tags that are already filtered out.
-Our script is therefore not perfect but at least it never outputs false negatives.
+Markdown has many other syntaxes like bold, italic, etc., and it is best to filter those out also.
+They are relatively trivial to links and tags so I don't think there will be a big problem.
+Our script, though not perfect, never outputs false negatives.